bitquery/streaming-data-platform-docs/docs/subscriptions/websockets.md

 ### Limits

-Keep in mind, there are limits applied to the number of subscriptions a user can have active at one time.
-Currently, this limit is set at 8 per user; however, these limits are subject to change in the future.
+> **Warning:** There are no limits to the number of websockets you can create, however, it is best to create multiple subscriptions using one websocket.
+Refer to the example [here](/docs/subscriptions/subscription.md) on how to do it.

  For the most up-to-date information on pricing and limits, please refer to the [pricing page on our website](https://bitquery.io/pricing).

 ### Data Handling